History

 - Data centers

-- Cloud & Modern Distributed Systems (2010 – Present) : In this time period –
+- Cloud & Modern Distributed Systems (2010 – Present) : In this time period, the following techniques are included –

 - Cloud computing (AWS launched in 2006, growth after 2010)